Public Botany Outreach

 The start of my career as a biologist was with identifying plants, and I’ve really never stopped.
 People are always interested in learning how to identify the plants around them, and this has become a nice avenue for me to engage with the public.

 I’m involved in local bioblitzes and naturalist education and from time to time I lead plant walks.
-I’m also a curator and active contributor on iNaturalist, where I have logged over 4700 observations of my own as well as using my plant identification expertise to curate and identify plant observations logged by the community from their photos.
+I’m also a curator and active contributor on iNaturalist, where I have logged thousands of observations of my own as well as using my plant identification expertise to curate and identify plant observations logged by the community from their photos.